Gexkill/sweng2/RASD/src/index.md

 * The old system works properly without problems

 ##Glossary
 * Client: he is a client of the service.
-He should insert each time he performs a request the following information
+He should insert each time he performs a request/reservation the following information
     * Name
     * Phone number
     * Position, it can be taken automatically from GPS (either via APP or Web browser)
+    * Number of passenger
+    * Sharing mode
+    * Time (only for reservation)
 * Taxi driver: he is a taxi driver registered on the taxi company, which grants to taxi driver the access to this information system
 * Taxi queue: when more than one taxi are in the same zone, there is a FIFO queue.
 So in this way when there is a new client the oldest taxi can take it.
 There is a queue for each zone.
 * Requests queue: when more than one requests are in the same zone, there is a FIFO queue.
 So the first taxi available serve the first request.
-* Merged request:
+* Request: is the request of a taxi, it can be shared or not.
+When an user requests a taxi, the request is created and inserted in request queue.
+See client to fields details.
+* Merged request: is a request associated to more than one user.
+When more that one request in the same queue respect the taxi sharing condition, a merge request is created (merging that requests).
 * Ride: it starts when the taxi receives the request and ends when it leaves the last client of the ride.
 The simple ride is specified by start ride, client and taxi; but other ride types (like reservation or taxi sharing) have other parameters.
 * Taxi sharing: it is the possibility that if different people (it's not required that they know each other) of the same start zone go to the same direction, even if the end is not the same, to use the same taxi and to have a unique group fee.
 A sharing ride is identified by clients that use it and for each client the start and end point
-* Reservation: it is the ability to reserve a taxi until two hours before time of ride, so when a reservation is done the system makes a normal taxi request 10 minutes before the ride.
+* Reservation: it is the ability to reserve a taxi until two hours before time of ride, so when a reservation is done the system makes a taxi request 10 minutes before the ride.
 The reservation is identified by start point, end point, client and time.
+It can be sharing or not.
+See client to fields details.
 * Taxi request: it is the request the system sends (automatically or after a client request) to taxi to specify a ride, specifying start point, client and other elements if they are available.
 * Client request: it is the request for a taxi drive as soon as possible, it contains the client data and the start point that can be get by GPS (current position) or inserting manually
 * Zone: it is a zone of approximately 2 km^2, the city is split into these zones.
 From taxi position the system gets his zone and inserts the taxi into the zone queue.
-So the system guarantees a fair management of taxi queues
+So the system guarantees a fair management of taxi queues.
+A zone is specified by a list of bounds.
 * Task: a task is an action done automatically by the server, for example "send request 10 minutes before ride" is a task
 * Taxi: it is a means of transport that can bring only 4 passengers.
 * System: it is the new system we will create with the database of the old system.